Build Code is Still Code:

 The Cyber Security and Privacy (CyberSP) Cluster is a university-wide research cluster formed as part of the Faculty Cluster Initiative that focuses on security and privacy in cyberspace.

-Paul Gazzillo is an Assistant Professor of Computer Science at University of Central Florida.
+Paul Gazzillo is an Associate Professor of Computer Science at University of Central Florida.
 He received his PhD from NYU and previously worked as a Post-Doc at Yale and a Research Scholar at Stevens Institute.
-His research aims to make it easier to develop safe and secure software, and it spans programming languages, security, software engineering, and systems.
-Projects include analysis of configurable systems, side-channel attack detection, and concurrent smart contracts.
-His work has been published in venues such as PLDI, ESEC/FSE, and PODC and has been recognized with a SIGPLAN Research Highlight.
+His research aims to make it easier to develop safe and secure software, and it spans program analysis, software engineering, and security.
+Projects include analysis of configurable software, software supply chain security, and corporate entity tracking.
+His work has been published in venues such as ICSE, ESEC/FSE, and PLDI and has been recognized with a DARPA Young Faculty Award, an NSF CAREER Award, and an ACM SIGPLAN Research Highlight.

 News

-- Jin Koay has joined as an undergraduate research assistant.
+David Gusmao has joined the lab as an undergraduate researcher!

 See all news here.